About first meetings with disability professionals

 Sometimes this might involve a detailed assessment of your child’s situation.
 You might need to give the professional reports from your doctor or other specialists as well as detailed information about your child and your family.

-Preparing for meetings with disability professionals
+Preparing for first meetings with disability professionals

 Some preparation will help you get the most out of your first meetings with disability professionals.
 Here are some things you can do to get ready: